lhindman/cs253-lab09/README.md

    - struct ContactNode* nextNodePtr
 - Related functions
    - ContactNode* CreateContactNode(char nameInit[], char phoneNumInit[])
+      - Call malloc to allocate space for a ContactNode and return a pointer to the initialized object
    - void InsertContactAfter(ContactNode* thisNode, ContactNode* newNode)
       - Insert a new node after node
    - ContactNode* GetNextContact(ContactNode* thisNode)
       - Return location pointed by nextNodePtr
    - void PrintContactNode(ContactNode* thisNode)
+      - Display the contents of this PlaylistNode on stdout using printf
    - void DestroyContactNode(ContactNode* thisNode)
+      - Call free to release all memory dynamically allocated by malloc for the specified node

 <br />